-These sites will provide a compassionate service model that is informed by those with lived experience, including a safe, secure, and hygienic place for residents to meaningfully connect with services to access housing, mental health support, substance use disorder treatment and other critical resources provided by non-profit and county partners.
-The sites will be complementary to the existing shelter system and provide a desperately needed low-barrier option for houseless populations that are not using available shelter beds.
+Portland's Temporary Alternative Shelter Sites provide a compassionate service model that is informed by those with lived experience, including a safe, secure, and hygienic place for residents to meaningfully connect with services to access housing, mental health support, substance use disorder treatment and other critical resources provided by non-profit and county partners.
+The sites complement the existing shelter system and provide a desperately needed low-barrier option for houseless populations that are not using available shelter beds.

-- Individual pods designed with ADA accessibility in mind (doorway ramps added as needed).
-Pods can also shelter two individuals who seek to be together.
+- Sites offering individual pods are designed with ADA accessibility in mind (doorway ramps added as needed).
+Pods can also shelter two individuals who seek to be together

 - Some sites may be set up for RV residency

 - A small number of tent platforms for individuals who may not want to move into a pod right away